informatics-isi-edu/line-viewer/README.md

 Plotting line charts using plotly

-line-viewer can be invoked with one or more csv datafiles
+line-viewer can be invoked with one or more CSV datafiles

 ## File Formats